chickazee4/starling/README.md

 # libstarling / starling2csv

 libstarling is a free and open source C library for reading and decoding [Starling](https://starling.rinet.ru/index2.php?lan=en) [linguistic databases](https://starling.rinet.ru/downl.php).
-It is capable of transforming text encoded using the unusual Starling system into standard UTF-8, reading Starling databases into C structs, and converting the resulting structs into plain text CSV format data.
+It is capable of transcodng Starling-encoded text into standard UTF-8, reading Starling databases into C structs, and converting the resulting structs into plain text CSV format data.

 starling2csv is a free and open source C command-line program bundled with libstarling which allows human users to easily interface with the library and turn Starling databases into human-readable CSV files.
-It provides an interface to almost all of the key functions of the library.

 libstarling and starling2csv are designed to be used on Unix-like systems and are not guaranteed to compile or work properly on Windows (although they may, with some tweaks).
 They are tested to compile properly on Linux and FreeBSD.
-The only prerequisites for compilation and installation are a libc (should be preinstalled on your system) with POSIX regex support, a C compiler, and CMake.
+The only prerequisites for compilation and installation are a libc (should be preinstalled on your system), a C compiler, and CMake.

 ## Acknowledgment